vladsavelyev/oviraptor/README.md

 ![icarus](img/icarus_HPV18.png)

 All 4 contigs together evenly cover the whole reference sequence.
 NODE\_2, NODE\_3 and NODE\_4 are amplified heavily up to 5kX coverage, and NODE\_1 has a significantly lower coverage.
-The genome is clearly circular - NODE\_2 spans the edges, and the breakpoing supported by discordant pairs as evident in IGV:
+The genome is clearly circular - NODE\_2 spans the edges, and the breakpoint supported by discordant pairs as evident in IGV:

 ![igv](img/igv_HPV18.png)